 (Iron Grill Waffles of the Day)

 Recently after many attempts of trying waffles at new cafes, I hesitated before I decided to order this one as I originally wanted something different.
 Eventually, we still ordered the Iron Grill Waffles of the Day, which comes with fresh fruits and a scoop of Vanilla ice-cream.
-First bite through came with the “oomph” factor; crispy exterior with a moist interior that really melted in the mouth.
-Then the next bite comes filled with the fragrance of Buttermilk; and it was really rich and evident throughout.
+The first bite through came with the “oomph” factor; crispy exterior with a moist interior that really melted in the mouth.
+Then the next bite comes filled with the fragrance of buttermilk, and it was really rich and evident throughout.
 Even the fresh fruits were impressive; they were missing of the usual sourness and were really really sweet especially the mango chunks.
 The scoop of Vanilla ice-cream was also decently rich, but the texture was a tad rough though still somewhat acceptable.

 Flat White as mentioned uses Papa Pahelta’s Throwback blend.
 It’s chocolatey and nutty tones were light, which makes it a relaxing cuppa to soothe the senses.

 Many cafes these days seemed to be using nostalgic themes to attempt to be different from the hipster setups, but the whole concept is starting to turn a bit stale as everyone seems to be doing it.
 While there is nothing really much nostalgic in here less the artwork on the wall, the weighing scale in the restroom and the signage at the shopfront, the food really hits the mark for its quality.
 The location is however a tad inaccessible for those not familiar with the area, but it is a spot worth considering for brunch or even dessert; definitely worth making the trip for.